 Strategic thinking introverts have an uncanny way of turning fear and rage into righteousness.
-Strategic thinking introverts are largely intellectually driven personality types seen in INTJs, ISTJs, and INTPs.
+Strategic thinking introverts are primarily intellectually driven personality types in INTJs, ISTJs, and INTPs.
 Often, these introverts embark on a journey that leads them from disempowerment to self-discovery.

-However, it is an emotional, as well as, an intellectual journey where nervousness serves as a life force to empowerment.
+However, it is an emotional as well as an intellectual journey where nervousness serves as a life force for empowerment.
 How does this unique brand of introverts become forces to be reckoned with?

-Experts have weighed in on the inner workings of anger and imagination within introverts.
+Experts have weighed in on introverts’ inner workings of anger and imagination.

 Wakde (n.d.) said:

 Introverts usually don’t express themselves, and it is true for their anger as well.
 They shut themselves down, channeling their emotions to the deepest, darkest corner of their minds.
 They will smile at you; they will converse with you.
 But deep down, the fury might just be simmering slowly.
 Why, then, do introverts refrain from expressing themselves a little more openly?
 Oh well, they do express their anger, but you’ll have to observe rather minutely.

 Introverts tend to have a powerful imagination, and, owing to a sense of feeling apart from ‘normal people,’ are often drawn to creative, out-of-the-box, and innovative pursuits.
 The danger lies in the downward spiral driven by the combining of a negative outlook with obsessive imagination.
 This is rumination, and it can negatively charge us, making us depressed and anxious.